hackatbrown/apis/README.md

 	- `git push --force`
 	- Note: This won't work if multiple developers are doing this at the same time.
 9. You're code will be merged into `master` once your pull request is accepted.
+   Your code will be run against flake8, a tool which will check for coding style and common mistakes.
+You can run `flake8` locally from within the virtual environment.

 #### How to Run Scripts